 After about 4 to 6 days, the sores start to crust over and heal.

 The symptoms of an oral HSV outbreak may look like other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

 How is an HSV mouth infection diagnosed?

-Herpes simplex virus is hard to diagnose.
-It is often confused with many other infections, such as allergic reactions.
-And HSV can only be confirmed with a virus culture, blood test, or biopsy.
-But a healthcare provider can often diagnose it based on where the blisters are and how they look.
+Herpes simplex virus may be difficult to diagnose because it may be confused with many other infections, such as allergic reactions.
+HSV can be confirmed only with a virus culture, blood test, or biopsy.
+A healthcare provider can often diagnose it based on where the blisters are and how they look.

 How is an HSV mouth infection treated?